DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 and computer *for*, and how this can be understood in relation to tangible change within the residents’ daily lives, including individual agency and enterprise.
-We also discuss the perceived, if not real, threats of internet use, including concerns around cyberbullying that emerged within the region during this time.
+We also discuss the perceived, if not real, threats of internet use, including concerns around cyber-bullying that emerged within the region during this time.

 ### Tangible Outcomes

-As discussed in Chapter 2, statistical analysis of internet uses, such as that conducted in the Netherlands by van Duersen and van Dijk, have set out to determine whether there are correlations in what people use the internet for and factors such as age, gender and income.[^50] They found that those higher up the ladder are likely to undertake
+As discussed in Chapter 2, statistical analysis of internet uses, such as that conducted in the Netherlands by Van Deursen and Van Dijk, have set out to determine whether there are correlations in what people use the internet for and factors such as age, gender and income.[^50] They found that those higher up the ladder are likely to undertake